2

 Additional Personal Description

 One way to get an idea of who I am is to look at me; another is to see who I love.
-For a (rather large, slow-loading) picture of me in my mid-30s, with my father (who died December 23, 2001)go to A Happy Picture and then hit your BACK button to return.
+For a (rather large, slow-loading) picture of me in my mid-30s, with my father (who died December 23, 2001)go to A Happy Picture.
+Then hit your BACK button to return.

 Getting back to word pictures, some would characterize me with labels that differ from "humanist,"